DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 First, make sure you have run through the following steps:
 * Start postgres
 * Ensure docker is running
-* Auth as your broadinstitute.org to pull from Google Secrets Manager
+* Auth as your broadinstitute.org to pull from Google Secrets Manager `gcloud auth login <you>@broadinstitute.org`
 * Run `eval "$("${SCRIPTS_DIR}"/render_configs.sh -e)"` to populate your environment variables
 * Note: `TERRA_COMMON_STAIRWAY_FORCECLEANSTART` needs to be set to false for connected tests to pass